 Flood risk planning, development and drainage

 We recognise the importance of considering flooding issues when sites for new property are developed and designing drainage systems to minimise the effect of any additional surface water.
-For more information - including details about sustainable drainage systems and the sustainable drainage systems approval body - read our flood risk planning, development and drainage FAQs.
+For more information - including details about sustainable drainage systems - read our flood risk planning, development and drainage FAQs.

 Gullies, ditches and drainage